sapegin/washingcode-book/manuscript/book.md

 inputs.map(value => parseInt(value)); // -> [1, 2, 3]
 ```

 Here in the first example `.map()` calls `parseInt()` with an array index as a radix, which gives a wrong result.
-In the second example, we're explicitly passing only the value to the `parseInt()`, so it uses the default radix of 10.
+In the second example, we’re explicitly passing only the value to the `parseInt()`, so it uses the default radix of 10.

 But this may be a bit less readable than the expanded version because we don’t see what exactly we’re passing to a function.
 ECMAScript 6’s arrow functions made callbacks shorter and less cluttered, compared to the old anonymous function syntax: